Accruent/robotframework-zoomba/docs/README.md

 To make contributions please refer to the [CONTRIBUTING](https://github.com/Accruent/robotframework-zoomba/blob/master/CONTRIBUTING.rst) guidelines.

-See the [.githooks](https://github.com/Accruent/robotframework-zoomba/tree/master/.githooks) directory for helpful scripts for development.
+See the [.githooks](https://github.com/Accruent/robotframework-zoomba/tree/master/.githooks) directory for scripts to help in development.

 Support
 ---------------